Why Riversdale photographer Heidi Horton is loving the minimal life in her 65-sqm eco-home

 When they started looking at life without children and reconsidered their goals, they saw that materialism drove much of their decision-making.
 “We felt that friends and family were busy ticking off their life achievements and we had to keep up.
 But we’d become excessive — we had two spare rooms filled with junk, and we didn’t use more than a third of our house.”

 It was a relief to sell up and downsize but it was a massive undertaking, says Heidi.
 After a successful garage sale, two truckloads of clothes, books and household items were donated to the local op shop.
-Even so, 900 kilogrammes of unsalvageable items went to
+Even so, 900 kilogrammes of unsalvageable items went to the landfill.

 “That broke my heart.
 I’d spent my hard-earned money following trends and buying stuff.
 In the end, it was just junk and filled up a hole in the earth.”